Bin-Cao/SimXRD/README.md

 ## Testing data
 + [test_binxrd.db](https://github.com/Bin-Cao/SimXRDdb/tree/main/test_db) **119,569*1** data

-**All data are open-sourced on ONE drive.
-Please email me your name, organization, and the purpose of your application in order to receive the password.**
+**Please email me your name, organization, and the purpose of your application in order to receive the password.**

 ## XRD2db